-The Centre For Workforce Futures has numerous projects being conducted by members in 2019 and has signed partnership agreements with a number of external organisations.
+The Centre For Workforce Futures has conducted numerous projects since its establishment in 2011 to address such issues.
+In 2019, its members are undertaking Australian Research Council-funded projects, and government- and industry-funded projects, and it has signed partnership agreements with a number of external organisations.

 |Year(s)||Project name||Staff Members||Notes|